 The ‘first country of asylum’ concept is included among the inadmissibility grounds enshrined in the Asylum Act.

-The number of inadmissibility decisions on first country of asylum grounds is generally very limited.
-According to SEF, in 2019 there were no inadmissibility decisions based on the concept of “first country of asylum”.
-Nevertheless, one such decision was adopted in 2019 according to information gathered by CPR.
+The number of inadmissibility decisions on first country of asylum grounds is generally limited.
+According to SEF, there were no such decisions in 2022.

-In those limited cases, the analysis conducted by SEF into the conditions of the concept generally focused on the legal status of the applicant, failing to adequately assess security risks in the first country of asylum alleged by the applicant.
-CPR is aware of one noticeable exception where SEF conducted a thorough assessment of protection conditions in the first country of asylum (Cameroon) following a decision from TAC Lisbon that quashed the initial first instance inadmissibility decision.
+In those limited cases, the analysis conducted by SEF into the requirements of the concept generally focused on the legal status of the applicant, failing to adequately assess security risks in the first country of asylum alleged by the applicant.

-According to the information available to CPR, case law regarding the interpretation of the concept is very limited but includes a ruling from a second-instance Administrative Court focusing on the definition of “sufficient protection”.
+According to the information available to CPR, case law regarding the interpretation of the concept is highly limited but includes a ruling from a second-instance Administrative Court focusing on the definition of ‘sufficient protection’.
 According to the court’s interpretation of the provision enshrined in the Asylum Act, such protection should be interpreted to encompass the principle of non–refoulement in accordance with the Refugee Convention but also refoulement where a civilian’s life or person is at risk by reason of indiscriminate violence in situations of armed conflict.